vpiotr/ulog/demos/README.md

-make demo_cerr_observer         # For the cerr observer demo make demo_exception_formatting  # For the exception formatting demo make demo_buffer_assertions     # For the buffer assertions extension demo make ulog_demo                  # For the main demo
+make demo_cerr_observer         # For the cerr observer demo make demo_exception_formatting  # For the exception formatting demo make demo_buffer_assertions     # For the buffer assertions extension demo make demo_message_supplier      # For the message supplier demo make ulog_demo                  # For the main demo
 ```